 Sometimes I want to get out of town though, even if I don’t go very far, and one of my favorite escapes is to Clearwater Beach, Florida.
 With beautiful white sugar sand, fantastic hotels and lots of activities to choose from, it’s the perfect spot for a romantic kid-free getaway, girls weekend or a family beach vacation.

 Best Places To Eat In Clearwater, Florida

 No matter what kind of vacation you’ve planned, you’re going to need to eat.
 In fact, finding new Clearwater restaurants to try out is one of the best reasons to visit.
 There are so many great ones and each time I discover something new.
-From restaurants with a laid back, relaxing atmosphere to fine dining in a “living room”, these are some of the best places to eat in Clearwater, Florida.
+From restaurants with a laid back, relaxing atmosphere to fine dining in a “living room”, these are some of the best restaurants in Clearwater Beach.

 - Clear Sky Beachside Cafe

 - Frenchy’s South Beach Cafe